 Here is the explanation of the EDM process with a neat sketch-

 Fig. electric discharge machining diagram-

-Here is a working explanation of electric discharge machining, step by step-
+Here is a working explanation of EDM Process, step by step-

 - As the pulse of DC electricity reaches the electrode and applies an intense electrical field develops in the gap.

 - Microscopic contaminants suspended in the dielectric fluid are attracted by the field contrasted in the field’s strongest point.

 - These contaminants build a high conductive bridge across the gap.

 - As the field’s voltage increases, the material of the conductive bridge heats up.

 - Some pieces are ionized to form a spark channel between the electrode and the workpiece.